target/lite-for-jdbc/README.md

 executeBatch is used to run the same SQL statement with different parameters in batch mode.
 This can give you significant performance improvements.

+Args is a list of maps.
+Each item in the list will be a query execution in a batch.
+The Map will provide the parameters for that execution.
+In the following example there will be two queries executed in a single bath.
+The first will insert model1, and the second will insert model2.

+The response is a list of Int.
+Each Int indicates the rows affected by the respective query execution.
+In the following example the results list will have 2 elements.
+The first element will indicate how many rows were affected by the model1 insert (it should be 1), and the second element will indicate how many rows were affected by the model2 insert.

 ```kotlin
 val model1 = Model(field1 = "testName1", field2 = 1001)
 val model2 = Model(field1 = "testName2", field2 = 1002)